EVERYTHING YOU EVER NEEDED TO KNOW BEFORE GETTING YOUR PROFESSIONAL HEADSHOT BUT WERE AFRAID TO ASK...

 GLASSES FOR HEADSHOTS

 If you wear glasses most of the time, you will want to wear them in your headshot photo.
-To eliminate glare or reflections, bring empty frames or remove the lenses from your glasses.
 We can take photos with and without the glasses to give you more options.

 SUNTANS FOR HEADSHOTS